grisuno/HPU-Core/docs/Paper.md

 4. **Monitoring**: Track $\delta$ (should stabilize, not converge to 0), Berry phases (should become non-trivial), and $\lambda_{max}$ (should approach 0 from above)
 5. **Verification**: Check topological invariants and validate Hamiltonian correctness

-Success rate: Unknown (N=1).
-The extreme $\lambda$ requirement makes this protocol computationally expensive and numerically fragile.
+The success rate remains undetermined (N=1).
+Due to the stringent $\lambda$ requirements, this protocol is both computationally intensive and numerically unstable.
+This assessment is based on initial seed mining, where a marginal delta ($\delta$ = 0.46 from others 0.49) was first identified in seed 32.

 ---